 Many libraries offer free access to the language learning software Mango with a library card.

-All over the US and beyond there are technology lending libraries where patrons can check out tools like saws, hammers and wrenches for whatever they might need.
+All over the US and beyond there are lending libraries where patrons can check out tools like saws, hammers and wrenches for whatever they might need.
 There is an index of global tool library locations available here.
 And if you want to start a tool library in your community, check out MyTurn’s software solution (a Shareable sponsor) and this how to guide.

 9. Wi-Fi hotspots